 That way I have a definite plan I can decline, or just do nothing and let it happen.
 Take all the pressure off the griever to make decisions and express themselves.
 It’s hard enough just to be that person let alone express it.

-If your friend is walking through the devastating loss of her early pregnancy while still trying to parent her other kids, the need for practicality goes up a few notches of importance.
+If your friend walks through the devastating loss of her early pregnancy while still trying to parent her other kids, the need for practicality is essential.

 An offer to watch children while they go through the physical and emotional pain would be an amazing gift.
 My daughter was 10 months old and had colic and it was almost unbearable parenting her while going through a miscarriage. ~ Janettee

 Supporting your friend who has endured a miscarriage or early pregnancy loss is a process.
 What she needs from you in the immediacy of the loss will likely differ significantly from what she will need from you later as she figures out how to move forward.
 Be patient with her process.
-Recognize that grief is not a linear path, nor is it a clear cut trail forward.
+Recognize that grief is not a linear path nor a clear-cut trail forward.